 The ‘Get Set, Go’ Aboriginal Children’s Backpack program

 The ‘Get Set, Go!’
-Aboriginal Children’s Backpack program provides a healthy start for Aboriginal children commencing their journey into pre-school or primary school.
+Aboriginal Children’s backpack program provides a healthy start for Aboriginal children commencing their journey into preschool or primary for the first time.

 Resource development and dissemination

 We co-design resources with Aboriginal people to provide evidence-based advice around keeping children happy, healthy and strong.

 Simple messages for keeping children happy, healthy and strong

 - Give them plenty of fruit and

 - Move and play with them

 - Have regular ear, health and developmental checks.